PlayPact/playpact-clients/clients/csharp/docs/UserApi.md

 <a id="userchallengesserverlogin"></a>
 # **UserChallengesServerLogin**
-> bool UserChallengesServerLogin (PlatformIdentifierEnumDto? platform = null, ServerChallengeDto? serverChallengeDto = null)
+> bool UserChallengesServerLogin (PlatformIdentifierEnumDto? platform = null, ServerChallengeDto serverChallengeDto = null)

 Returns if the given player can join the server.